 10. Assess the progress and success of your project

-The final item on our project management checklist serves as a place for you to reflect on your efforts when everything’s said and done.
+The final item on my project management checklist serves as a place for you to reflect on your efforts when everything’s said and done.

 For example, did you finish your project on time?
 Were you over or under budget?
 Was everyone pleased with the finished product?